Google to pay $700 mln to US consumers, states in Play store settlement | Technology

 The states' attorneys said "no other U.S. antitrust enforcer has yet been able to secure remedies of this magnitude from Google" or another major digital platform.
 Epic sued for an injunction, but not money damages, and the company next year is expected to make its own proposal to the judge hearing the cases, U.S. District Judge James Donato, about potential changes to Google's Play store.

-An Epic spokesperson on Monday had no immediate comment on Google's settlement with states and consumers.
+In a statement, Epic public policy head Corie Wright said the states' settlement "did not address the core of Google’s unlawful and anticompetitive behavior."
+Wright said Epic will press at the next phase of its trial "to truly open up the Android ecosystem."

+Epic CEO Tim Sweeney, in a post on social media platform X, said the states could have won a larger damages amount "if they'd stayed in the fight a few weeks longer."
 Google faces other lawsuits challenging its search and digital advertising practices.
 It has denied any wrongdoing in those cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)